-- 20. (1) Subject to this section, the author who has created a work is the original owner of the economic rights in the work. - (2) The co-authors of a work of joint authorship are the original owners of the economic rights.
-However if: - (a) a work of joint authorship consists of parts that can be used separately; and - (b) the author of each part can be identified;
+- 20. (1) Subject to this section, the author of a work is the original owner of the economic rights in the work. - (2) The co-authors of a work of joint authorship are the original owners of the economic rights.
+However if: - a work of joint authorship consists of parts that can be used separately; and the author of each part can be identified;